jithushaji/Multi_purpose_Human_surveillance_system/README.md

 for example :
-  you can set the device for house hold surveillance in which it can identify if the person belongs to the family or not, it will serve as a good security system. also
-  In a public place this device can recognize a person and check whether he has any criminal records on the database
+  you can set the device for house hold surveillance in which it can identify if the person belongs to the family or not, it will serve as a good security system. also In a public place this device can recognize a person and check whether he has any criminal records on the database

+### TO DO
+* allerting system
+* UI